ssciwr/AMMICO/README.md

 ```
 pip install ammico
 ```
 This will install the package and its dependencies locally.
+If after installation you get some errors when running some modules, please follow the instructions below.

+## Compatibility problems solving

-Some ammico components require tensorflow (e.g. Emotion detector), some pytorch (e.g. Summary detector).
+Some ammico components require `tensorflow` (e.g. Emotion detector), some `pytorch` (e.g. Summary detector).
 Sometimes there are compatibility problems between these two frameworks.
-To avoid compatibility problems on your machines, we suggest you to follow these steps before installing the package (you need conda on your machine):
+To avoid these problems on your machines, you can prepare proper environment before installing the package (you need conda on your machine):

 ### 1. First, install tensorflow (https://www.tensorflow.org/install/pip)
 - create a new environment with python and activate it